strata-mvc/strata/docs/models_taxonomies.md

 ?>
 ~~~

 ## Additional options

-Similarly to the model entities, the optional `options` attribute allows you to customize the configuration array that is sent to `register_taxonomy` internally.
+Similarly to the model entities, the optional `$configuration` attribute allows you to customize the configuration array that is sent to `register_taxonomy` internally.
 As long as you follow the [conventions](http://codex.wordpress.org/Function_Reference/register_taxonomy) your taxonomy will be created using these customized values, filling the missing options with their default counterparts.